How Long Should Onboarding Take? The Argument for Longer

 When new hires feel pressure to start performing right away, they can lose confidence, adopt bad habits or practices, cut corners, ultimately leading to an underperforming employee with low job satisfaction.

-By thinking of employee onboarding as a longer process, HR teams and department-specific managers are able to invest in a ‘t-shape skill’ training strategy for their employees to teach them various, niche skill sets inside their specialized fields.
-The longer time also gives organizations the opportunity to invest in social onboarding to get new hires acclimated with their new team members.
+By thinking of employee onboarding as a longer process, HR teams and department-specific managers can invest in a ‘t-shape skill’ training strategy for their employees to teach them various, niche skill sets inside their specialized fields.
+The longer time also allows organizations to invest in social onboarding to acclimate new hires with their new team members.

 2. Better knowledge retention